 - (1) Except as otherwise provided in Article 51(3) a person designated as trustee accepts the trusteeship: - (a) by substantially complying with a method of acceptance provided in the terms of the trust; or - (b) if the terms of the trust do not provide a method or the method provided in the terms is not expressly made exclusive, by accepting delivery of the trust property, exercising powers or performing duties as trustee, or otherwise indicating acceptance of the trusteeship. - (2) A person designated as trustee who has not yet accepted the trusteeship may decline the trusteeship.
-A designated trustee who does not accept the trusteeship within a reasonable amount of time after knowing of the designation is deemed to have rejected the trusteeship. - (3) A person designated as a trustee, without accepting the trusteeship, may without liability for loss: - (a) act to preserve the trust property if, within a reasonable time after acting, he sends a written rejection of the trusteeship to the settlor or, if the settlor is dead or lacks capacity, to a named beneficiary; - (b) inspect or investigate trust property to determine potential liability under any law (including the law of any jurisdiction in which the trust property is located) or for any other purpose; or - (c) apply to the Court for directions or advice. - (4) A person who knowingly does any act or thing in relation to the trust property consistent with the status of a trustee of that property shall be deemed to have accepted appointment as a trustee, but he shall not be remunerated for acting in such capacity as provided in Article 56, unless the trustee appointed under the terms of the trust otherwise agrees.
+A designated trustee who does not accept the trusteeship within a reasonable amount of time after knowing of the designation is deemed to have rejected the trusteeship. - (3) A person designated as a trustee, without accepting the trusteeship, may without liability for loss: - (a) act to preserve the trust property if, within a reasonable time after acting, he sends a written rejection of the trusteeship to the person (if any) with the power to appoint a new trustee; - (b) inspect or investigate trust property to determine potential liability under any law (including the law of any jurisdiction in which the trust property is located) or for any other purpose; or - (c) apply to the Court for directions or advice. - (4) A person who knowingly does any act or thing in relation to the trust property consistent with the status of a trustee of that property shall be deemed to have accepted appointment as a trustee, but he shall not be remunerated for acting in such capacity as provided in Article 56, unless the trustee appointed under the terms of the trust otherwise agrees.

-52. Vacancy in trusteeship; appointment of a new trustee
+52. Vacancy in trusteeship and appointment of a new trustee

-- (1) A vacancy in a trusteeship occurs if: - (a) a person designated as trustee rejects the trusteeship; - (b) a person designated as trustee cannot be identified or does not exist;
+- (1) A vacancy in a trusteeship occurs if: - (a) a person designated as trustee rejects the trusteeship; - (b) a person designated as trustee cannot be identified or does not exist; - (c) a trustee resigns; - (d) a trustee is removed; - (e) a trustee dies, becomes bankrupt, or, being a corporation, has a petition for its winding up presented or an administrator appointed; - (f) a guardian is appointed for an individual serving as trustee; or - (g) a trustee is unable to freely exercise his rights or powers or to fulfil his duties or obligations hereunder because of duress or undue influence brought to bear on such person by any other person or persons. - (2) Where the terms of a trust contain no provision for the appointment of a new trustee, the trustee for the time being may appoint a new trustee or failing that the Court may appoint a new trustee. - (3) Subject to the terms of the trust, a trustee appointed under this Article shall have the same powers, discretions and duties and may act as if he had been originally appointed a trustee.

-- (c) a trustee resigns; - (d) a trustee is removed; - (e) a trustee dies; or - (f) a guardian is appointed for an individual serving as trustee. - (2) Where the terms of a trust contain no provision for the appointment of a new trustee, the trustee for the time being may appoint a new trustee or failing that the Court may appoint a new trustee. - (3) Subject to the terms of the trust, a trustee appointed under this Article shall have the same powers, discretions and duties and may act as if he had been originally appointed a trustee. - (4) A trustee having power to appoint a new trustee who fails to exercise such power may be removed from office by the Court and the Court may appoint a new trustee. - (5) If one or more co-trustees remain in office, a vacancy in a trusteeship need not be filled. - (6) A vacancy in trusteeship shall be filled if the trust has no remaining trustee. - (7) Where there is no trustee a trust shall not fail on that account.
+- (4) A trustee having power to appoint a new trustee who fails to exercise such power may be removed from office by the Court and the Court may appoint a new trustee. - (5) If one (1) or more co-trustees remain in office, a vacancy in a trusteeship need not be filled. - (6) A vacancy in trusteeship shall be filled if the trust has no remaining trustee. - (7) Where there is no trustee a trust shall not fail on that account.